Nur84/datatables/README.md

   paginationId: "#pagination",
   searchInputId: "#searchInput",
   infoRowRangeId: "#infoRowRange",
-  infoFilteredId: "#infoRowRange", // gunakan elemen yang sama atau berbeda
+  infoFilteredId: "#infoRowRange", // may use the same or a different element
   pageSizeSelectId: "#pageSizeSelect",
   exportCSVButtonId: "#exportCsvBtn",
   exportExcelButtonId: "#exportExcelBtn",